easydns/chapps/README.md

 ## Configuration

-The library will create a config file for itself if does not find one at its default config path, `/etc/chapps/chapps.ini`, or the value of the environment variable `CHAPPS_CONFIG` if it is set.
+The library will create a config file for itself if it does not find one at its default config path, `/etc/chapps/chapps.ini`, or the value of the environment variable `CHAPPS_CONFIG` if it is set.
 Note that default settings for all available submodules will be produced.
 At